 Hugo Rossi, University of Utah (Fall 2014)

-Dr. Rossi received his Ph.D. in 1960 from MIT.
+Dr. Hugo Rossi has been involved with mathematical outreach for most of his career, most recently as director of the Mathematics and Science Education Center at the University of Utah.
+He received his Ph.D. in 1960 from MIT.
 After a postdoctoral position at the University of California, Berkeley, he spent four years at Princeton University.
 He worked for 11 years at Brandeis University before moving to the University of Utah in 1974, where he has remained since.

 Dr. Trapa earned his Ph.D. in mathematics from MIT and held postdoctoral positions at Harvard and the Institute for Advanced Study in Princeton before joining the faculty at the University of Utah where he is now Professor and Chair.
 His research interests are in the representation theory of reductive groups.

-Dave Auckly earned his Ph.D. at the University of Michigan and then held a postdoctoral position at UT Austin followed by an NSF postdoc at UC Berkeley.
+Dr. Dave Auckly earned his Ph.D. at the University of Michigan and then held a postdoctoral position at UT Austin followed by an NSF postdoc at UC Berkeley.
 He then moved to Kansas State University before taking the Associate Director position at MSRI.
 His research interests cover a broad range of geometry/topology and overlap with PDE, mathematical physics and algebraic geometry.